anto-christo/gitstarted/README.md

 * Enable slider functionality to let user select the level of projects within his experience range.
 * Add a tips page in order to help novice Open Source developers.
 * Add a trending repositories page.
-* Add more parameters to the recommended project search query to increase the accuracy of the results.
+* Add more parameters to the recommended project search query to increase the accuracy of the results.<br/>
-Contributions in the form of above features or any other feature is always welcome !!
+**Contributions in the form of above features or any other feature is always welcome !!**
 <br/><br/>

 **Credits**